Frahiriart/Finsnippy/README.md

 .vcf | Multi-sample VCF file with genotype `GT` tags for all discovered alleles .txt | Tab-separated columnar list of alignment/core-size statistics _density_filtered_keep.vcf | Tab-separated columnar list of **core** Variant sites with alleles and annotations which are filtered by density
+_density_filtered_unkeep.vcf | Tab-separated columnar list of **core** Variant sites with alleles and annotations which are reject after the density filter
+_density_filtered_keep_SNP_dist.tsv | Distance Matrice of all sample between themselves SNP_network | Phylogeny Network